rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

 - **Total Lockdown**<br>
 One step further than having a Gatekeeper, is taking away everybody's permissions to touch the main repository, and forcing them to use their own forks and send pull requests from there.
 It an be a good measure if the situation is really problematic, but it's a terrible downer for morale.
 Deserved or not, people will feel distrusted.
+(Update: To clarify, it's not a problem if they never had pull permissions from the beginning.)

 - **The Apologists**<br>
 "We don't have time for code reviews."
 Or: "Code reviews do not apply in this project."
 As with all discussions about